History of the Jews in Montenegro: History

-In the 17th century, Sabbatai Zevi a famous false "Messiah", lived and is presumed to be buried in Ulcinj, after being banished from Constantinople by the grand vizier there to Dulcigno (modern-day Ulcinj).
+In the 17th century, Sabbatai Zevi a famous messiah claimant, lived and is presumed to be buried in Ulcinj, after being banished from Constantinople by the grand vizier there to Dulcigno (modern-day Ulcinj).

 Famous Czech medieval Lenka Blehova Čelebič recently published a pioneering work entitled "Traces of the Jews in Bay of Kotor", in which she emphasized the influence of the Jews for the development of trade in these areas, stating that in many trading deals, they were at the same level as the merchants from Dubrovnik.
 Especially in the organization of international trade.
 After the wars with Napoleon and the occupation of the Boka and part of today's Montenegrin coast that was under Austrian territory, and later Austro-Hungarian, later on again, representatives of the Jewish nation appeared again.
 They were mostly concentrated in Kotor, as an administrative center.
 In Herceg Novi, a well-known Portuguese doctor and poet of Jewish origin Isaija Koen, better known for his poetic name Flavio Eborenze Didako Piro, was buried in the immersed Jewish cemetery, who wrote a book about his exile in this city.

 The importance, influence and respect that the Jews in Boka deserved in the image are illustrative of the fact that, according to the order of the Kotor bishop, a part of the cemetery was separated for the burial of the Jews.
 A part of the cemetery near the main entrance to the cemetery and in the immediate vicinity of the main chapel was set aside for the plot.
 The graveyard is in relatively good condition today and is regularly maintained.

 Montenegro belongs to countries of Europe on whose territory there was not a single concentration or collection camp from which Jews were sent to death camps.
 Unfortunately, since September 1943, after the capitulation of Italy, Germany occupied Montenegro and Gestapo succeeded in identifying a larger number of Jews remaining in Montenegro by February 1944.
 Most of them were taken to several camps in a small camp at Sajmište, and then to other camps where they experienced a similar fate as the others.

 After World War II, a very small number of Jews remained in Montenegro.
 The survivors have mostly returned to their former dwellings.
 In Montenegro, there were those who indicated marital status or work obligations.
 The exact number of Jews who live and work in Montenegro today is difficult to determine because it is mostly about mixed marriages.